 ‘Anna was clearly quite a special lady as it’s an amazing structure.
 I don’t have anything named after me, so I’ve clearly gone awry at some stage in life.
 I’m not bitter, though…’

 The Church of St Bernard and St Francis sits next door and, although rather more squat, it’s equally beautiful.
 It’s enhanced with terracotta roof tiles that glint in the sun and has a rather Italian feel.
 This is no mistake, however, as the building was constructed in honour of St Francis of Assisi and Bernandino of Siena.

-The Churches within the complex are some of the best and most important examples of gothic architecture in Vilnius.
+The Churches within the complex are some of the best and most important examples of Gothic architecture in Vilnius.
 These, along with the city centre, are recognised by UNESCO as a World Heritage Site.
-The Church of St. Anne’s is an example of late, flamboyant gothic style, while St Bernard and St. Francis’ was built in the Belarusian Gothic style.
+The Church of St. Anne’s is an example of late, flamboyant Gothic style, while St Bernard and St. Francis’ was built in the Belorussian Gothic style.

 What are your favourite sights in Vilnius?